RecipesLearn

 When cleaning grill grates, all I really care about is the surface of the grates – meaning I don’t really care about the underside.

-After using the BKF, I rinse them with water a sponge.
+After using the BKF, rinse with water.

 These stones are basically only good for one use and I’ll typically use one a year for a charcoal grill.